Which Cubic Graphs have Quadrangulated Spherical Immersions?: Introduction

-Section \ref{sec:constructions} presents four techniques for constructing cubic quadrangulations, along with appropriate verifications of correctness: \begin{itemize} \item[5.1.]
-The two disks construction, which produces cubic quadrangulations by attaching two quadrangulated disks along their boundary;
+Section \ref{sec:constructions} presents four techniques for constructing quadrangulated immersions, along with appropriate verifications of correctness: \begin{itemize} \item[5.1.]
+The two disks construction, which produces quadrangulated immersions by attaching two quadrangulated disks along their boundary;

 \item[5.2.]
-The radial construction, which makes use of the fact that the radial graph of a cubic quadrangulation is itself a cubic quadrangulation;
+The radial construction, which makes use of the fact that the radial graph of a quadrangulated immersions is itself a quadrangulated immersion;

 \item[5.3.]
-The spiral construction, which begins with a quadrangulated disk and builds the remainder of the cubic quadrangulation using a specific ``spiraling'' process.
+The spiral construction, which begins with a quadrangulated disk and builds the remainder of the quadrangulated immersions using a specific ``spiraling'' process.
 Proposition \ref{pr:spiralperiodicity} identifies a particular periodicity property that this construction enjoys;

 \item[5.4.]
-The cable construction, which is similar in flavor to the spiral construction, but works by modifying an existing cubic quadrangulation.
+The cable construction, which is similar in flavor to the spiral construction, but works by modifying an existing quadrangulated immersions.
 Again, we have a periodicity result, given in Theorem \ref{thm:cable}. \end{itemize}

 In Section \ref{sec:computations} we discuss computational efforts to produce quadrangulated spherical immersions of all cubic multigraphs on 8 vertices.
 We found immersions of all 69 non-connected multigraphs on 8 vertices, and of the 71 connected multigraphs we found immersions of all but the three shown in Figure \ref{fig:outlaws}.
-Figure \ref{fig:connected} shows quadrangulated spherical immersions of the five simple connected graphs on 8 vertices.
+We comjecture that, in fact, these three graphs have no quadrangulated immersion.